Boiling Springs, North Carolina

 TOP-5 FAVORITE STUDENT ACTIVITIES

-The legendary finals week Pancake Bingo Night is the highest-attended activity on campus each semester, but there are several other close contenders.
+The legendary Pancake Bingo Night during finals week is the highest-attended activity on campus each semester, but there are several other close contenders.
 Free movies, bowling, and laser tag night at a local entertainment complex is a student favorite, along with the Spring formal, Last Blast Year-End Celebration, and Movies on the Quad.

 Students can catch a game in Paul Porter Arena, take a tour of the 225-acre campus, see residence hall options, eat in the Caf, get to know current students, picnic on the Quad, enjoy a latte at Broad River Coffee, and experience an unforgettable day with the community of Gardner-Webb University.
 Visiting campus is the best way to know if Gardner-Webb is the right fit.
 Visits can be scheduled at gardner-webb.edu/visit.

 Gardner-Webb University is nestled in the foothills of the Blue Ridge mountains within the quaint community of Boiling Springs, N.C.
 Just down the street from campus, one can check out open-mic night at the Broad River Bakery or take a hike along the river at the Greenway.
 Nearby uptown Shelby is home to dozens of local restaurants, businesses, and historical sites.

 An abundance of activities beckon from a slew of surrounding areas, all less than an hour’s drive away.
 Students can enjoy paddleboarding at the National Whitewater Center, catching a Carolina Panthers NFL football game in Charlotte, relaxing in Falls Park on the Reedy, or seeing an off-Broadway production in Greenville, S.C.
 They can even check out the food scene or take a hike in charming and scenic Asheville.
 Whatever the interest, there’s always something new to explore.

 Percent of students living on campus.

 Apartments for single students